-Create space for car parking
+Create space for Car Parking.

 Is there room for off-street parking?
 A neat driveway says a lot about the people living in the house.
 A scruffy patch of compacted mud says even more!

-As a garden designer and landscaper the one thing that most clients ask for is a low maintenance garden.
-Make your front garden look easy to care for with lots of mulching, edging and healthy looking plants.
+As a garden designer and landscaper, the one thing that most clients ask for is a low maintenance garden.
+Make your front garden look easy to care for with lots of mulching, edging and healthy-looking plants.

-Show the potential of the space
+Show the potential

 Maybe you don’t want to spend a fortune on plants right now, but you can still show your garden’s potential.
-As part of your de-cluttering operation Take out shrubs that are overgrown, anything that looks straggly and every single weed.
+As part of your de-cluttering operation Take out shrubs that are overgrown, anything that looks straggly, and every single weed.
 Then dig and level all of the borders.
 A layer of mulch will complete the minimalist look.